-Table 7.The Budget of the Project
+Table 7-9.
+The Budget of the Project

-Project Components Ехре ected Concrete Outputs Expected Outcomes Amount (US\$) 1 Research and Development on city- wide adaptation to climate change through public spaces 1.1.1.
+Project/ Programme Components Expected Concrete Outputs Expected Outcomes Amount (US\$) 1 Research and Development on city- wide adaptation to climate change through public spaces 1.1.1.
 1.1.2.
 1.1.3.
-Research conducted on climate-resilient public spaces, including best practices and lessons learned within the Asia-Pacific Region, and South-East cities in particular Assessment tool and methodology for the evaluation of climate-resilient public spaces developed Public space guidelines, incorporating new typologies that can be used as a best practice for replication 1.1.
-Increased urban resilience through the development of a new public space typology and guidelines that can inform planning processes at the city-level 75.000
+Research conducted on climate-resilient public spaces, including best practices and lessons learned within the Asia-Pacific Region, and South-East cities in particular Assessment tool and methodology for the evaluation of climate-resilient public spaces developed Public spaces developed Public space guidelines, incorporating new typologies that can be used as a best practice for replication 1.1.
+Increased urban resilience through the development of a new public space typology and guidelines that can inform planning processes at the city-level 75.000 2 Awareness raising and local resilience strengthening through the design and implementation of a new public space typology 2.1.1.

-Pancholi, Surabhi, Yigitcanlar, Tan, & Guaralda, Mirko (2018) Attributes of successful place-making in knowledge and innovation spaces: Evidence from Brisbane's Diamantina knowledge precinct.
-Journal of Urban Design.

-3 Awareness raising and local resilience strengthening through the design and implementation of a new public space typology Capacity building, knowledge management and communication 2.1.1.
 2.1.2.
 2.2.1.
-3.1.1.
-3.1.2.
-Community profiling developed for targeted locations in the City of Samarinda Targeted communities are engaged in design processes through a participatory approach (e.g. workshops, interactive debates, etc.), focused on climate-resilient public spaces Climate-resilient public space is co-developed and built in the selected communities (across the four cities) based on previous findings Community groups are established, based on existing governance structures (if present), to ensure adequate maintenance of the public spaces Training for community groups to divulgate findings of the project and methodology of the intervention Training for government officials in key sectors (e.g. planning departments) on project findings, methodologies and approaches applied for replication Lessons learned and best practices on climate-resilient public spaces and community adaptive capacity building are captured and disseminated for regional replication 2.1.
+Community profiling developed for targeted locations in the City of Samarinda Targeted communities are engaged in design processes through a participatory approach (e.g. workshops, interactive debates, etc.), focused on climate-resilient public spaces Climate-resilient public space is co-developed and built in the selected communities (across the four cities) based on previous findings Community groups are established, based on existing governance structures (if present), to ensure adequate maintenance of the public spaces.
+2.1.
 Increased awareness and ownership of design processes 2.2.
-Community-based infrastructure developed resulting in a strengthened adaptive capacity 3.1.
-Increased capacity at the city- and community-levels on climate-resilient strategies and design options for public spaces 3.2.
-Knowledge sharing and increased awareness on project results among targeted audience (communities, governmental bodies, general public) 450.000 75.000 4 Monitoring 4.1.1.
-Evaluation of place quality before the intervention, at completion of the intervention, and two years after the completion of the interventions 4.1 Increased understanding and awareness of the impact of the intervention 4.2 Knowledge sharing and increased awareness on project results among targeted audience (communities, governmental bodies, general public) 25.000 Project / programme exe cution co ost 85.000 Total project / programme execution cost
+2.2.
+Community-based infrastructure developed resulting in a strengthened adaptive capacity 50 450,000 3 Public Space construction and project implementation 3.1.1 Climate resilient public space is co developed and built in the selected communities (across the four cities) based on previous findings Community groups are established, based on existing governance structures (if present), to ensure adequate maintenance of the public spaces 3.1 Community-based infrastructure developed resulting in a strengthened adaptive capacity 400.000